Our Fee Structure

 Economies of Scale

-Under an AUM based approach, an investor with $5,000,000 will pay about 10x what and investor with $500,000 pays, even though the services offered are essentially the same.
+Under an AUM based approach, an investor with $5,000,000 will pay about 10x what an investor with $500,000 pays, even though the services offered are essentially the same.

 Of course, investors with larger account balances sometimes have need of additional services.
-However, I can tell you based on my experience with hundreds of clients over the years, there is often very little correlation between the work done and the value of a client’s account.
+However, I can tell you based on my experience with hundreds of clients over the years, there is often very little correlation between the work done and the size of your account.

-Investors should be the ones who benefit from the economies of scale their large account balances provide, not their advisors.
+You should be the one who benefits from the economies of scale your large account balance provides, not your advisor.

-The difference between a typical 1% investment advisory fee and a flat annual retainer fee over a long period of time can be overwhelming.
+The difference between a typical advisory fee and a flat annual retainer fee over a long period of time can be overwhelming.